KIPAC/Physics89L/docs/setup.md

 One you have started jupyter, it will pop up a browser window showing the contents of what jupyter treats as your home folder.
 (Either the folder you ran the `jupyter-notebook` command from, or a folder that you can set in the anaconda preferences).
 From there you should navigate to the folder that you have installed the course in and click on the notebook you want to run.

+## Backup plan

-## Backup plan, Running these notebooks using jupyter on the web.
+Running these notebooks using jupyter on the web.

 If for some reason you have issues installing the software on your computer, you can also use the service "binder" to run the notebooks on a remote server on the web.
 This works, but has the disadvantage that it can be difficult to save the work you do in the notebook, so you will probably end up copying things to a file.